Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 CAVANUGH FLIGHT MUSEUM

-Cavanaugh Flight Museum in Addison, Texas is a true flying aviation museum.
-The meticulously restored aircraft from World War One through the Vietnam era are actively flown and visitors can purchase flights in these most treasured aircraft.
+Cavanaugh Flight Museum in Addison, Texas, is an actual flying aviation museum.
+The meticulously restored aircraft from World War I through the Vietnam era are actively flown, and visitors can purchase flights in these most treasured aircraft.

 WAR BIRDS

-This is a bucket list destination for some aviation enthusiasts.
+This is a bucket-list destination for aviation enthusiasts.
 At Cavanaugh, you don’t have to imagine flying in the aircraft; here you can ride in a P-51 Mustang, T6 Texan, B-25 bomber, Stearman Biplane or a Korean War era helicopter.
-Flights in the vintage aircraft range from $300-$2000.00 depending on the plane.
+Flights on vintage aircraft range from $300 to $ 2000, depending on the aircraft.

 T-6 Texan